LuyaoLI/Allocator/readme.txt

 To run the project, you just need to go to the path of Allocator package by command - cd Allocator, then insert the command - make run.

+4. License and Author
+This project is only for education purpose.
+If you have any questions, please feel free to contact the author Luyao Li by email: 286299392@qq.com or luyao6611661@gmail.com